Investment Portfolio Framework¶

 A Different Approach¶

-Past a certain point, the solution isn't necessarily doing more security work—it's deliberately constraining some activities while investing in capabilities that reduce future manual effort.
+Past a certain point, the solution is deliberately constraining some activities while investing in capabilities that reduce future manual effort rather than simply doing more security work.
 This section shows you how to make this strategic shift while maintaining security outcomes.

 The BAU Scaling Crisis¶